Amerikabomber: Huckepack Projekt (Piggyback Project)

 One idea similar to Mistel-Gespann was to have a Heinkel He 177 bomber carry a Dornier Do 217, powered with an additional Lorin-Staustrahltriebwerk (Lorin-ramjet), as far as possible over the Atlantic before releasing it.
 For the Do 217 it would have been a one-way trip.
 The aircraft would be ditched off the east coast, and its crew would be picked up by a waiting U-boat.
 When plans had advanced far enough, the lack of fuel and the loss of the base at Bordeaux prevented a test.
 The project was abandoned after the forced move to Istres increased the distance too much.

 The Huckepack Projekt was brought up again at multiple joint conferences between the Luftwaffe and Kriegsmarine.
 After a few weeks the plan was abandoned on August 21, 1942.
 Air Staff General Kreipe wrote in his diary that the German navy could not supply a U-boat off the United States to pick up the aircrew.
 The plan saw no further development, since the Kriegsmarine would not cooperate with the Luftwaffe.

-Flying wings

-Other proposals were far more exotic jet- and rocket-powered designs, e.g. a flying wing.
-The Horten brothers designed the Horten Ho XVIII, a flying wing powered by six turbojets based on experiences with their existing Ho X design.
-The Arado company also suggested a six-jet flying wing design, the Arado E.555.

-Winged rockets
+Other designs

 Other designs were rockets with wings.
 Perhaps the best-known of these today is Eugen Sänger's pre-war Silbervogel ("Silverbird") sub-orbital bomber.
-While the A4b rocket, winged version of the V-2 rocket and probably its successor A9 rocket were tested several times in late 1944/early 1945, the A9/A10 Amerika-Rakete, planned as a full 2-staged ICBM, remained a project.

 Potential targets

 Included in the plan was a list of 21 targets of military importance in North America.
 Many of these would not have been viable targets for conventional bombers of World War II, operating from bases in Europe.
 Of these targets, primarily but not exclusively located in the eastern United States, 19 were located in the United States; one in Vancouver, British Columbia, Canada (a possibly achievable target for a similar Japanese project) and one in Greenland.
-Nearly all were companies that manufactured parts for aircraft, so the goal was likely to cripple U.S. aircraft production.
+Nearly all were companies that manufactured parts for aircraft, so the goal was likely to cripple US aircraft production.